Dubna: Science

 The decision to build a proton accelerator for nuclear research was taken by the Soviet government in 1946.
 An impractical place where the current town is situated was chosen due to remoteness from Moscow and the presence of the Ivankovo power plant nearby.
 The scientific leader was Igor Kurchatov.
 The general supervisor of the project including construction of a settlement, a road and a railway connecting it to Moscow (largely involving penal labour of Gulag inmates) was the NKVD chief Lavrentiy Beria.
-After three years of intensive work, the accelerator was commissioned on December 13, 1949.
+After three years of intensive work, the accelerator was commissioned on 13 December 1949.

 The town of Dubna was officially inaugurated in 1956, together with the Joint Institute for Nuclear Research (JINR), which has developed into a large international research laboratory involved mainly in particle physics, heavy ion physics, synthesis of transuranium elements, and radiobiology.
 In 1960, a town of Ivankovo situated on the opposite (left) bank of the Volga was merged into Dubna.
 In 1964, Dubna hosted the prestigious International Conference on High Energy Physics.

-Currently, a construction of NICA particle collider, a megascience project is underway in Dubna.
+Currently, a construction of the NICA particle collider, a megascience project is underway in Dubna.

 Outstanding physicists of the 20th century including Nikolay Bogolyubov, Georgy Flyorov, Vladimir Veksler, and Bruno Pontecorvo used to work at the institute.
-A number of elementary particles and nuclei of transuranium elements (most recently, element 117) have been discovered and investigated there, leading to the honorary naming of chemical element 105 dubnium (Db) for the town.
+A number of elementary particles and nuclei of transuranium elements (most recently, element 117 tennessine) have been discovered and investigated there, leading to the honorary naming of chemical element 105 dubnium (Db) for the town.